Kamalani Dung: Personal life and early education

 Dung started playing competitive softball in Hawaii around the age of 10.
 She is a self-taught pitcher who learned to throw pitches unconventionally from YouTube.
 Called the 'YouTube' pitcher after coaches learning that she had no prior professional pitching lessons.
+Her early life and background have been profiled in local media coverages.

 High school

 Dung was a four-year varsity starter and captain at Kamehameha Kapalama High School.
 A four-year varsity athlete at Kamehameha-Kapalama High School in Honolulu, Hawai’i.
 Dung logged an ERA of 0.82 with 86 strikeouts, seven shutouts and an 11–1 record during her senior campaign.
-Dung led the team as ace pitcher and captain and acquired three Division I conference championships.
+Dung led the team as ace pitcher and captain and acquired Three Division I conference championships and OC.
 Dung led the state in strikeouts and ERA, and paced the league in batting average and doubles.
 Additionally, she competed for the travel ball teams Mizuno/OC Batbusters and Mililani Prep- Hawai’i.

 Dung signed to the Fresno State university.